open-pioneer/trails-openlayers-base-packages/README.md

 Vite will print the project's local address (usually <http://localhost:5173/>).
 Point your browser at it and start programming!

-Additional in-depth information can be found in the [Dev Guide](./docs/dev/Guide.md).
+Additional in-depth information can be found in the [Documentation](./docs/README.md).

 ## License